BIOGRAPHY

 Conceptual Artist: Paper sculptor, photography, paper textiles, installation, and painting

-Fabiola Jean-Louis was born in Port Au Prince, Haiti on September 10th, 1978 and moved to Brooklyn, NY at a young age.
-While attending the High School of Fashion Industries, her passion for the arts flourished.
-Fabiola discovered her talent for photography many years later in November 2013 while on a journey of artistic rediscovery.
-She began taking self-portraits as a matter of convenience, shyness, and because she knew how to convey the stories she wanted to tell using her body.
-Later, her work grew to include other subjects, and costumes, as well as sculptures made entirely out of paper.
-Today, her practice is focused on experimentation through the use of different techniques, disciplines, and even art styles.
+Fabiola Jean-Louis was born in Port Au Prince, Haiti, on September 10th, 1978, and moved to Brooklyn, NY, at a young age, where she began to immerse herself in a new and diverse cultural landscape.
+While attending the High School of Fashion Industries, her passion for the arts flourished, leading her to explore various creative outlets.
+It wasn't until much later, in November 2013, that Fabiola discovered her talent for photography during a significant journey of artistic rediscovery.
+Initially, she began taking self-portraits as a matter of convenience, driven by her shyness and her keen understanding of how to effectively convey the intricate stories she wanted to tell using her own body as a canvas.
+As time progressed, her work grew to encompass not only other subjects and models but also elaborate costumes and intricate sculptures made entirely out of paper.
+Today, her artistic practice is focused on continuous experimentation through the innovative use of different techniques, diverse disciplines, and even a variety of art styles, allowing her to push the boundaries of her creativity.

-Her love of Afro-futurism, science/ science fiction, pre and post industrial eras, elves, fairies, and history and folklore, are also central themes in her work.
-Her series, Rewriting History, a body of work consisting of period paper gowns, painterly photographs, and Polaroids, opened as a solo exhibition at Smithsonian affiliates, DuSable Museum of African American History, Alan Avery Art Company, and Andrew Freedman Home to critical acclaim.
-It also earned her acceptance into the highly sought after residency at the Museum of Art and Design (MAD), New York City, and in September 2019, LUX Museum, San Diego.
-Fabiola was invited to join and participated in a BRIC Media group exhibition, Bordering the Imaginary: Art from the Dominican Republic, Haiti, and their Diasporas.
-In 2021, The Metropolitan Museum of Art commissioned a paper sculpture for a two year exhibition, “Before Yesterday We Could Fly: An Afrofuturist Period Room''.
-It debuted on November 5th, 2021 - making her the first Haitian, female artist to show in the prestigious institution.
-That same year, the Yale Beinecke Rare Books and Manuscripts Library, acquired Jean-Louis’s entire Rewriting History print collection - along with three paper sculptures.
+Her profound love of Afro-futurism, science and science fiction, pre and post-industrial eras, rich history, and captivating folklore serves as central themes that resonate deeply in her artistic work.
+Her impressive series, Rewriting History, is a remarkable body of work that consists of intricately crafted period paper gowns, painterly photographs, and unique Polaroids.
+This series opened as a solo exhibition at prominent Smithsonian affiliates, including the DuSable Museum of African American History, Alan Avery Art Company, and Andrew Freedman Home, where it received critical acclaim from both audiences and art critics alike.
+This recognition paved the way for her acceptance into the highly coveted residency at the Museum of Art and Design (MAD) in New York City, as well as participation in exhibitions at LUX Museum in San Diego, in September 2019.
+Fabiola was also invited to join and actively participated in a BRIC Media group exhibition titled Bordering the Imaginary, which showcased a diverse array of art from the Dominican Republic, Haiti, and their diasporas.
+In 2021, The Metropolitan Museum of Art commissioned her to create an exquisite paper sculpture for a major two-year exhibition called “Before Yesterday We Could Fly: An Afrofuturist Period Room.”
+This prestigious debut took place on November 5th, 2021, marking a significant milestone as she became the first Haitian, female artist to exhibit at this esteemed institution.
+That same year, the Yale Beinecke Rare Books and Manuscripts Library made an important acquisition of Jean-Louis’s entire Rewriting History print collection, along with three of her intricately crafted paper sculptures.

-Fabiola now sets her sights on entirely new projects beyond Rewriting History that include short films, pottery, large scale installations, and a new photographic series titled, “Atonement”.
-Her works have been featured in the New York Times, Architectural Digest, Vogue, Elle Decor, Huffington Post, Chicago Tribune, Modern Luxury, Artnet News, Art Critical, Hyperallergic, Atlanta Art Constitution, Chicago Sun Times, The Fashion Journal, The Haitian Times, and more.
-Her paper dress sculpture, “Justice of Ezili”, is on view at the Metropolitan Museum until 2023.
+Fabiola now sets her sights on her long awaited, and highly anticipated, massive body of work, titled Waters of the Abyss: An Intersection of Spirit and Freedom, which is set to make its debut at the prestigious Isabella Stewart Gardner Museum in February 2025.
+Over the years, her captivating works have been prominently featured in renowned publications such as the New York Times, Architectural Digest, Vogue, Elle Decor, Huffington Post, Chicago Tribune, Modern Luxury, Artnet News, Art Critical, Hyperallergic, Atlanta Art Constitution, Chicago Sun Times, The Fashion Journal, The Haitian Times, and many more.
+Additionally, her remarkable paper dress sculpture, “Justice of Ezili,” is currently on view at the world-famous Metropolitan Museum until late 2024, drawing considerable attention and acclaim.

 ARTIST CV